cozy/cozy-stack/docs/registry.md

 ### GET /registry/:app

-Get an application object by name.
+Get an application object by slug.

 #### Request